 There’s a reason the traditional farmhouse style is still trending after hundreds of years.
 It’s simple, stylish and smart—one that centers on sustainable design.
-Incorporate modern details and you’ve likely got a home style that will stick around another hundred.
+Try this approach to modern farmhouse exterior design and you’ve likely got a home style that will stick around another hundred.

 in situ studio—known for their contemporary, sustainable work—created a lean, modern, 2,939-square-foot farmhouse with all the flow of a traditional farmhouse in Rolesville, North Carolina.

 “Farmhouses around North Carolina are some of the most beautiful structures we have, and Raleigh has a rich modernist tradition,” says in situ studio architect Matthew Griffith.
 The merging of the two makes sense.

 During their first site visit to their client’s 40 acres of working farmland outside of Raleigh, the team knew exactly where the home would sit.
 “Off the main road, tucked behind a slight rise of land, where there was a strip of forest that overlooks a stream,” Griffith says.